processone/docs.ejabberd.im/content/admin/configuration/database.md

 ## Microsoft SQL Server

 For now, MS SQL is only supported in Unix-like OS'es.
-You need to have [`unixODBC`](https://www.unixodbc.org/) installed on your machine, and your Erlang/OTP must be compiled with ODBC support.
+Your Erlang/OTP must be compiled with ODBC support.

-Also, in some cases you need to add machine name to `sql_username`, especially when you have `sql_server` defined as an IP address, e.g.:
+Also, in some cases you need to the add machine name to `sql_username`, especially when you have `sql_server` defined as an IP address, e.g.:

 ``` yaml
 sql_type: mssql